Fed hesitation, UK politics and central bank independence

 On Monday, Jeremy Corbyn, the newly elected left-wing leader of Britain's main opposition Labour Party, appointed a finance spokesman who has in the past called for Bank of England independence to be reversed and interest rates to be set by government once again.

-"In the first week of a Labour Government democratic control of the major economic decisions would be restored by ending the Bank of England’s control over interest rates and bringing the nationalised and subsidised banks under direct control," shadow Chancellor John McDonnell wrote in 2012.
+"In the first week of a Labour Government democratic control of the major economic decisions would be restored by ending the Bank of England’s control over interest rates and bringing the nationalized and subsidized banks under direct control," shadow Chancellor John McDonnell wrote in 2012.

 What's more, Corbyn also proposes a "People's QE" where any future BoE bond buying be directed to newly issued bonds of a national development bank, the proceeds of which would fund infrastructure spending that creates jobs and public goods.